hjysam/text_classification/readme.md

 4. **Organizations (Orgs):** Names of organizations, companies, or institutions.
 5. **Exchanges:** Financial exchanges referenced in articles.

-## Feature & Label
+## Feature & Label Assumptions for Reuters-21578 Dataset:
-When engaging in text classification on the Reuters-21578 dataset, it is crucial to consider the following:

 - **Text Features:**
-  - Primary sources: 'Title' and 'Body' attributes contain text content suitable for classification when combined and handled together.
+  - Primary sources: The 'Title' and 'Body' attributes collectively contain textual content suitable for classification when processed together.
-  - Transformation: Techniques such as TF-IDF or word embeddings can convert text into a numerical format.
+  - Transformation: Utilizing techniques like TF-IDF or word embeddings facilitates the conversion of text into a numerical format, enhancing model interpretability and performance.

 - **Labels:**
-  - 'Topics' serve as common labels for supervised text classification tasks.
+  - 'Topics' serve as the primary and relevant labels for prediction tasks, reflecting the diverse categories within the dataset based on binary encoding.
+These labels, encoded using a binary encoder, provide the necessary ground truth for training and evaluating classification models.

+## Objective

+1. Construct a multi-class classification model

+2. Generate a comprehensive classification report to assess the model's performance, incorporating metrics such as accuracy, precision, recall, F1 score, and support

-## Opening the Jupyter Notebook in Colab
+## Running the Jupyter Notebook ONLY in Google Colab

+IMPT: The Jupyter Notebook is set up to run directly on Google Colab, leveraging GPU resources for BERT Model processing; see Step 6.

-To run the provided Jupyter Notebook in Google Colab, follow these steps:
+To execute the provided Jupyter Notebook in Google Colab, follow these steps:

 1. Click on the notebook file (`reuters21578_Text_classification_model.ipynb`) in the project repository.
 2. In the top right corner of the GitHub interface, you will see a button labeled "Open in Colab."
 Click on it.

 [Open in Colab](https://colab.research.google.com/github/hjysam/text_classification/blob/main/reuters21578_Text_classification_model.ipynb)

 3. The notebook will open in a new tab in Google Colab.